AmjadWonders/ReservationBackend/README.md

-# Circlys Reservation System
+# Reservation System

-Circlys Reservation System is a Node.js application that provides a simple API for managing movie reservations.
+Reservation System is a Node.js application that provides a simple API for managing movie reservations.
 The API allows you to list movies, check availability for time slots, and reserve time slots.

 ## Project Structure

 ```
-CirclysReservation/
+ReservationBackend/
 │
 ├── src/
 │   ├── api/